epam/edp-install/docs/operator-guide/install-edp.md

 # Install EDP

 Inspect the main steps to install EPAM Delivery Platform.
-Please check the prerequisites section before starting installation.
+Please check the prerequisites section before starting the installation.
+There are two ways to deploy EPAM Delivery Platform: using Helm (see below) and using [Helmfile](./install-via-helmfile.md#deploy-epam-delivery-platform).

 !!! note
     The installation process below is given for a Kubernetes cluster.
 The steps that differ for an OpenShift cluster are